StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Experiment

-Besides, we also add a baseline method that directly uses ChatGPT to accomplish the above tasks in a zero-shot manner.
-To compare it with our approach, we utilize the same instructions in our approach to implement this method, to guarantee that the only difference is the usage of structured data.
-Specifically, in KGQA datasets, we follow existing work~\cite{tan-arxiv-23} that utilizes ChatGPT to answer the questions without using KG.
-In TableQA and Text-to-SQL, we feed the required information of tables with questions into ChatGPT~\cite{liu-arxiv-23-table, liu-arxiv-23-sql}, without special treatment for the overlength problem.
+Additionally, we incorporate baselines that employ Davinci-003 and ChatGPT directly for achieving the aforementioned tasks in a zero-shot setting.
+To ensure a fair comparison, we utilize the same instruction prompt to evaluate them, ensuring that the only difference with our method is the usage of structured data.
+Specifically, in KGQA datasets, we follow existing work~\cite{tan-arxiv-23} that utilizes LLMs to answer the questions without using KG.
+In TableQA and Text-to-SQL, we feed the required information of tables with questions into LLMs~\cite{liu-arxiv-23-table, liu-arxiv-23-sql}, without special treatment for the overlength problem.